aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 We rely on the V2 tags to determine the differences that are part of this release.
 We do not add tags specifically for the alpha modules, as the versioning for alpha modules is always incremented at the same time as the V2 versions.

+### *Where will the V2 Changelogs be stored?*

+The existing `CHANGELOG.v2.md` Changelog, at the root of the repo, will remain unchanged.
+The new `CHANGELOG.v2.alpha.md` file will be stored alongside it, also at the root of the repo.
+Both Changelogs will only be present on the `v2-main` branch of the repo.

 ## Appendix

 ### Appendix A: Goals